 Once a goal is set, a business has to identify the behavioural patterns of their target audience.
 For example, airlines mostly design their apps to engage customers when they introduce promotions.
 Their primary goal is customer loyalty and they are well-aware that their customers will not use their PC when it comes to tracking their frequent flyer miles or availing discounts.

 A business must also track customer grievances and requirements.
-By understanding what your customer wants, you can develop an app with features that other similar apps may not be equipped with.
+By understanding what your customer wants, you can develop an mobile apps with features that other similar mobile apps may not be equipped with.
 Like in the case of a food-delivery app that delivers to customers on trains.

 It is also advisable to integrate the technical team with the aforementioned activities.
 This would give them a clearer idea about how to go about formulating the app.
 This reduces bottlenecks.
-The app-development team will thus be able to choose the proper framework and plan the data delivery, device optimization, Application Program Interface, content management, scale, security, etc.
+The mobile app development team will thus be able to choose the proper framework and plan the data delivery, device optimization, application program Interface, content management, scale, security, etc.